rtempleton/storm-poncho/README.md

 c.g.r.poncho.io.ParseDelimitedTextBolt
 ---
 I wanted to provide a way to externally define the schema of the records being read off the Kafka queue and pass that schema as a parameter to the Bolt that is doing the record parsing.
-From the schema, the bolt will understand the record layout and confiugre the underlying parsers to correctly interpret the record.
-This bolt will immediately follow a KafkaSpout which implements a "RawScheme"
+From the schema, the bolt will understand the record layout and configure the underlying parsers to correctly interpret the record.
+This bolt will immediately follow a KafkaSpout which implements a "RawScheme".

 Current supported data types are: